BaeSeulki/NL2LF/README.md

 _2. SLSQL: Re-examining the Role of Schema Linking in Text-to-SQL_
 _3. BRIDGE: Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing_
 _4. SmBoP: Semi-autoregressive Bottom-up Semantic Parsing_
 _5. GAZP: Grounded Adaptation for Zero-shot Executable Semantic Parsing_
+_6. DuSQL: A Large-Scale and Pragmatic Chinese Text-to-SQL Dataset_

 > The Resources for `Natural Language to Logical Form` Research, Focus on `NL2SQL` first.